Summary

 (Replace developer with your WSL2 username.)

-Docker is valuable when working with Claude Code for several reasons: you can ask Claude to containerize your applications, run isolated test environments, build CI/CD pipelines, and deploy to cloud platforms like AWS, Google Cloud, or Azure.
+Docker is valuable when working with Claude Code for several reasons: Claude can be directed to containerize applications, run isolated test environments, build CI/CD pipelines, and deploy to cloud platforms such as AWS, Google Cloud, or Azure.
 Claude Code understands Dockerfiles and docker-compose configurations natively and can create, modify, and debug them.

-Claude Code becomes significantly more powerful when you configure it with project-specific context and custom commands.
-This is where it transforms from a generic AI assistant into a tool that deeply understands your project.
+Claude Code becomes substantially more capable when configured with project-specific context and custom commands.
+This is the point at which it transforms from a generic AI assistant into a tool that deeply understands the project.

 Create a CLAUDE.md File

-The CLAUDE.md file is the single most important configuration for Claude Code.
-Place it in your project root, and Claude Code reads it automatically every time you start a session in that directory.
-It tells Claude about your project structure, conventions, build commands, and anything else it needs to know.
+The CLAUDE.md file is the single most important Claude Code configuration.
+It should be placed in the project root, and Claude Code reads it automatically whenever a session begins in that directory.
+It informs Claude about project structure, conventions, build commands, and any other context that is required.

-Here is an example for a Python web application:
+An example for a Python web application is the following:

 # CLAUDE.md — My FastAPI Application